warsan/dlist/README.md

-dlist is a Common Lisp library that implements the doubly-linked list data structure. dlist provides many operations on doubly-linked lists, or dlists, which are documented in the file documentation.html , which is available with the source.
+dlist is a Common Lisp library that implements the doubly-linked list data structure. dlist provides many operations on doubly-linked lists, or dlists.
 If your lisp implementation supports [user-extensible sequences][1] (which only SBCL and ABCL do currently), you will be able to use the standard Common Lisp sequence functions (map, reduce, etc.) with dlists. dlist does not have any